JRice15/PolyWolf/README.md

 `python3 train_rnn.py --lr 0.1`

 This script will save the best model to `model.h5`.
 A pretrained model is provided in `pretrained_model.h5`, which is what is loaded by the RNN estimator during gameplay.
 It trained for over 100 epochs.
 To use your trained model instead, rename it to overwrite `pretrained_model.h5`.

+# Results Plots
+To generate plots from the paper, navigate to `AIWolf-ver0.6.3/rounds_results/`.
+Run `python3 graph.py base.txt` for voting accuracy plots.
+Run `python3 graph_winrates.py latest_results.txt` for win rate plots (the voting accuracy plots from that txt file are innaccurate, because of a now-fixed bug in voting accuracy aggregation).